 Reports of vessels visiting Tristan da Cunha, and voyages to and from the island.

-MFC Lance's September-October 2025 Voyage
+MFV Lance's September-October 2025 Voyage

-Passengers are:
+Passengers were:

 Islanders: Neil Swain, Terence Green, Eugene, Kirsty, Aiden & Ella Repetto, Albert & Marion Green, and Colin Hagan.
 Non-islanders: Dr. Acela Lopez and Mr. Romano Conway (Doctor & partner).